Methysergide: Migraine and cluster headaches

 Methysergide has been known as an effective treatment for migraine and cluster headache for over 50 years.
 A 2016 investigation by the European Medicines Agency due to long-held questions about safety concerns was performed.
 To assess the need for continuing availability of methysergide, the International Headache Society performed an electronic survey among their professional members.

 The survey revealed that 71.3% of all respondents had ever prescribed methysergide and 79.8% would prescribe it if it were to become available.
 Respondents used it more in cluster headache than migraine, and reserved it for use in refractory patients.

-The European Medicines Agency concluded "that the vast majority of headache experts in this survey regarded methysergide a unique treatment option for specific populations for which there are no alternatives, with an urgent need to continue its availability."
+The European Medicines Agency (EMA) concluded "that the vast majority of headache experts in this survey regarded methysergide a unique treatment option for specific populations for which there are no alternatives, with an urgent need to continue its availability."
 This position was supported by the International Headache Society.

 Updated guidelines published by Britain's National Health Service Migraine Trust in 2014 recommended "Methysergide medicines are now only to be used for preventing severe intractable migraine and cluster headache when standard medicines have failed".